digisavvy/some-like-it-neat/README.md

 ### Getting Started aka What You Need to Know...
 ---------------
-Well, to use this theme, you'll definitely want to learn SASS.
+Well, to use this theme, you'll definitely want to learn Sass.
 It's what Bourbon and Neat are built on top of and is at the core of this theme's build.

 Folder Structure
 ---------------